-Using Catalyst you can build a data inventory of your technology - either automatically for Salesforce (what we call an Org Model) or manually for any other technology (what we call a Reference model).
-Whether you create a Salesforce Org Model or a Ref mode, you can use our product to document any part of your technology configuration, link it to business processes that the technology supports, and link it to planned changes.
+Using Elements you can build a data inventory of your technology - either automatically for Salesforce (what we call an Org Model) or manually for any other technology (what we call a Reference model).
+Whether you create a Salesforce Org Model or a Ref model, you can use our product to document any part of your technology configuration, link it to business processes that the technology supports, and link it to planned changes.

 - Documenting an entire Salesforce implementation across Orgs